savantly-net/franchise-manager/docs/development.md

 ```
 ./gradlew bootRun
 ```

-It make several minutes to build and run the project the first time.

-Sprout UI should be running at [localhost:3000](http://localhost:3000)
-Sprout API should be running at [localhost:8080](http://localhost:8080)
-Adminer should be running at [localhost:8081](http://localhost:8081)

 ### Config
 If you need to expose the services on different ports on your host system, you may export some variables before running `./scripts/dev.sh`